ChristiaanV/SteamMarketCrawler/README.md

 # SteamMarketCrawler
 A crawler for the steam market written in python.
 This crawler gets live information (quantity,price etc.) about items on the market.
+Python and BeautifulSoup is used.